VirgilSecurity/awesome-virgil/docs/cli-identity-confirm-global.rst

 DESCRIPTION
 ========

 It is required to pass ``identity-confirm`` if you want to confirm your Identity so that other people can be sure that a received signature and encrypted data came from you.
-After entering your email, a :term:`confirmation code <Confirmation code>` will be sent to you, you have to enter it to receive :term:`a confirmed Identity <Confirmed Identity>`. ``validated-identity`` consists of *validation\_token* and your Identity.
+After entering your email, a :term:`confirmation code <Confirmation code>` will be sent to you, you have to enter it to receive :term:`a confirmed Identity <Confirmed Identity>`. ``validated-identity`` consists of *validation token* and your Identity.
 It is required for the following operations:

 1. Create a Global Virgil Card.
-See `virgil-card-create-global(1)`;
+See :doc:`cli-card-create-global`;
 2. Revoke a Global Virgil Card, a group of Cards.
-See `virgil-card-revoke-global(1)`, `virgil-public-key-revoke-global(1)`;
+See :doc:`cli-card-revoke-global`, :doc:`cli-public-key-revoke-global`;
 3. Get a private key from the Private Keys Service.
-See `virgil-private-key-get(1)`.
+See :doc:`cli-private-key-get`.

 ========
 OPTIONS